新加坡华语资料库

 ETYMOLOGY

-• To check for bedbugs in one’s living environment, one must thoroughly examine the gaps in mattresses, sheets, and headboards.
+• To check for bedbugs in one’s home, the gaps between mattresses, sheets, and headboards must all be thoroughly examined.

 例句